Kunull/Writeups/docs/TryHackMe/Easy/CTF collection Vol 1.md

 ---

 ## Task 2: What does the base said?
-> Can you decode the following?
-> VEhNe2p1NTdfZDNjMGQzXzdoM19iNDUzfQ==
 ### Feed me the flag!
 - We can decode the flag using the `base64` utility.
 ```